 Home Remedies for Osteoporosis

 The best way to fight osteoporosis is to strengthen your bones, regardless of your age.
-These are ways in which to do so.
-In addition, the majority of these home remedies for osteoporosis will help improve your health in general, so… What are you waiting for?
+These are several ways in which to do so.
+In addition, the majority of these home remedies for osteoporosis will help improve your health in general.
+So, what are you waiting for?

 - Apples.
 Boron is a mineral that helps the body retain calcium, the building block of bones.
 In addition, it acts as a weak estrogen replacement, and the loss of estrogen is one of the main reasons for rapid bone loss.
 Boron can be found in apples and other fruits like pears, grapes, dates, raisins, and peaches.
 It can also be found in dried fruits like almonds, peanuts, and hazelnuts.